 Intensive individual supervision is provided throughout the internship year and is considered a core component of training.
 In supervision, interns receive support for their growth and development as professional psychologists as well as ongoing feedback regarding their goals for training, strengths, and areas for improvement.
-Supervisory functions include monitoring client welfare, promoting and enhancing clinical and consultation skills, encouraging personal and professional growth, reviewing notes, videos of sessions as well as evaluating intern progress.
+Supervisory functions include monitoring client welfare, promoting and enhancing clinical and consultation skills, encouraging personal and professional growth, reviewing notes and videos of sessions, as well as evaluating intern progress.

-1. Supervisory Assignments: Supervisory assignments are made by the Director of Training and licensed staff members involved in with the training program.
-Prior to the beginning of the training year, each intern is asked to submit a written statement about their goals and needs in supervision including but not limited to theoretical orientation, supervisory style, gender, race, ethnicity, etc. The Training Director uses these written statements to make initial supervisory assignments.
-Multiple factors are considered, including intern skill level, areas of expertise, theoretical preferences, training needs, goals and interests, as well as the interests, strengths, skills, and preferences of the supervisory staff.
-A request for change of supervisor will be considered in consultation with the intern making the request, the current supervisor, Director of Training, and other staff as deemed appropriate.
-The Director of Training will make a final decision regarding the request.

-2. Primary Supervision: Through intensive individual supervision from a primary supervisor, interns receive support, guidance and ongoing feedback regarding their professional strengths and areas for improvement.
-The primary supervisory relationship is considered a core aspect of each intern's training during the internship year.

-a) Interns meet with primary supervisors 2 hours per week.
-Additional consultation is arranged on an as-needed basis.

-b) Primary supervisors are responsible for overseeing interns' individual client caseloads, including personal and career issues.
-Primary supervisors are also responsible for keeping abreast of interns' outreach and consultation commitments and workshop presentations.

-c) Primary supervisors are available for consultation with supervisees at times other than regularly scheduled supervision times.
-In compliance with the California Board of Psychology regulations, primary supervisors are to be available to interns 100% of the time that interns are on site at CAPS, through cell phone or other electronic means.
-Supervisors are also responsible for working out a coverage plan with their intern for periods when their schedules do not overlap as well as for vacations or other professional leaves from CAPS.
+- 1. Supervisory Assignments: Supervisory assignments are made by the Director of Training and licensed staff members who are involved in the training program.
+Prior to the beginning of the training year, each intern is asked to submit a written statement about their goals and needs in supervision including but not limited to theoretical orientation, supervisory style, salient identities, etc. The Training Director uses these written statements to make initial supervisory assignments.
+Multiple factors are considered, including intern skill level, areas of expertise, theoretical preferences, training needs, goals and interests, as well as the interests, strengths, skills, availability, and preferences of the supervisory staff.
+A request for change of supervisor will be considered in consultation with the intern making the request, the current supervisor, Director of Training, and other staff as appropriate.
+The Director of Training will make a final decision regarding the request. - 2.
+Primary Supervision: Through individual supervision from a primary supervisor, interns receive support, guidance and ongoing feedback regarding their professional strengths and areas for development.
+The primary supervisory relationship is considered a core aspect of each intern's training during the internship year. - a) Interns meet with primary supervisors 2 hours per week.
+Additional consultation is arranged on an as-needed basis. - b) Primary supervisors are responsible for overseeing interns' individual client caseloads, including personal and career issues.
+Primary supervisors are also responsible for keeping abreast of interns' outreach and consultation commitments and workshop presentations. - c) Primary supervisors are available for consultation with supervisees at times other than regularly scheduled supervision times.
+In compliance with the California Board of Psychology regulations, primary supervisors are to be available to interns 100% of the time that interns are on site at SMH, through cell phone or other electronic means.
+Supervisors are also responsible for working out a coverage plan with their intern for periods when their schedules do not overlap as well as for vacations or other professional leaves from SMH.

 d) The California Board of Psychology requires that each doctoral psychology intern and supervisor sign a form entitled "Supervision Agreement for Supervised Professional Experience."
-This form must be signed at the beginning of the supervisory relationship and filed in the intern's personnel file by the Director of Training.
+This SPE form must be signed at the beginning of the supervisory relationship and filed in the intern's personnel file by the Director of Training.
+See the California Board of Psychology Supervision forms section for more information about SPE and Verification of Experience for internship.